-The Cardiovascular Rehabilitation program of education and exercise that includes 1 session per week at Rumsey Centre.
+The Cardiovascular Rehabilitation program of education and exercise includes 1 session per week at Rumsey Centre.

 One-to-one counselling sessions with a psychologist or social worker are available for patients who meet the criteria or for selected patients to help deal with issues such as depression, anxiety, trouble sleeping, anger and social and emotional issues.

-One-to-one counselling with program registered dietitians, for patients who meet the criteria or for selected patients, will assist you to deal with issues related to healthy eating for your heart.
+One-to-one counselling with program registered dietitians, for patients who meet the criteria or for selected patients, will assist you in dealing with issues related to healthy eating for your heart.

 In group education sessions, a variety of topics will be discussed including:

 Family members are encouraged to attend these education sessions.

 Participants begin the program with a cardio-pulmonary exercise assessment.
 This measures their cardiovascular fitness.
 Based on the participant's needs, goals and fitness level, the team creates a personalized program of exercise and education.

 Participants attend 1 supervised exercise class a week at our Rumsey site.
 The classes are offered during the day and evening, Monday to Friday.
 Each class has a warm-up and stretching routine, walking aerobics and resistance training (hand-held weights) and an interactive educational session.
 We also provide peer-to-peer support.